MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMSoftwareUpdatePointComponent.md

 ```

 ### -RemoveLanguageUpdateFile

-Specifies an array of languages, as strings.
-The cmdlet removes these languages from the languages supported for software updates at this site.
+This parameter is a string array of language names.
+Use this option to _not_ download the **Software update file** for the specified languages.

+To add languages to this list, use the **AddLanguageUpdateFile** parameter.

+For more information, see [Plan for synchronization settings - Languages](/mem/configmgr/sum/plan-design/plan-for-software-updates#BKMK_UpdateLanguages).

 ```yaml
 Type: String[]